SCOPE

 Prevention and Treatment of Childhood Illness

-With the engagement of community health workers, faith leaders and community groups we believe that a reduction in morbidity and mortality for over 1.75 million women and children in Haiti, Kenya, Malawi and South Sudan is possible.
+With the engagement of community health workers, faith leaders and community groups, SCOPE impacted almost 550,000 individuals in Haiti, Kenya, Malawi and South Sudan.

 Learn more about how we’re working to reduce maternal and child deaths